-7. Ulefone Power Armor 11
+9. Ulefone Power Armor 11

-8. Panasonic ToughBook FZ-T1
+10. Panasonic ToughBook FZ-T1

 The Panasonic Toughbook FZ-T1 is part of Panasonic’s latest fully rugged handheld series.
 The Toughbook mobile phone is simply on another level in terms of ruggedness.
-When Panasonic mentioned the 5-inch handset as a tablet capable of making calls, the Toughbook FZ-T1 is now handheld and the Wi-Fi/4G version is full-featured.
+When Panasonic mentioned the 5-inch handset as a tablet capable of making calls, the Toughbook FZ-T1 is now handheld, and the Wi-Fi/4G version is full-featured.
 Functions of a regular smartphone.

 The build and extra features set it apart from other rugged smartphones, and the closest device I could find is the Cat S61 (thanks to its thermal imaging camera).

 Below the display is a monaural speaker up to 95 dB possible and a microphone.
-Yes, the three physical buttons (Back, Start and Search) are now gone and replaced by on-screen alternatives.
+Yes, the three physical buttons (Back, Start and Search) are now replaced by on-screen alternatives.
 If the display understands us, make sure there are no malfunctions.
 This process involves limiting touchscreen multi-touch usability from ten fingers to just one.)

-The side of the Toughbook FZ-T1 is a combination of gray plastic and black rubber that stretches towards the front bezel.
+The side of the Toughbook FZ-T1 is a combination of gray plastic and black rubber that stretches toward the front bezel.
 Also on the left is a protective cover that hides the micro USB port (no USB-C), on the top is a 3.5mm headset jack next to a 1D/2D barcode reader, and on the right is a power button, programmable side buttons and volume buttons (with a cradle on the bottom of the device).

-Additionally, the Toughbook FZ-T1 is MIL-STD-810G certified, so high and low temperatures operating range of -4 to 122 degrees Fahrenheit, sand, and dust, explosive atmospheres, humidity, vibration (including transporting loose cargo), shock, freezing rain, acid atmosphere, etc.
+Additionally, the Toughbook FZ-T1 is MIL-STD-810G certified, so high and low temperatures operating range of -4 to 122 degrees Fahrenheit, sand, dust, explosive atmospheres, humidity, vibration (including transporting loose cargo), shock, freezing rain, acid atmosphere, etc.

 As expected, the Toughbook FZ-T1 is rated IP66 and IP68 for water and dust resistance, allowing it to submerge at 5 feet for about 30 minutes.
 Inside the case, the Panasonic Toughbook FZ-T1 is equipped with a quad-core Qualcomm 210 MSM8909 chipset with clock speeds of up to 1.1 GHz, an integrated Adreno 304 graphics card, 16 GB of eMMC storage memory, and 2 GB of RAM.

 One of the most important aspects of any smartphone or tablet is battery life.
 The FZ-T1 has a replaceable and hot-swappable 3,200 mAh battery.
-Additionally, the Toughbook FZ-T1 takes approximately 2.5 hours to charge the battery from 0% to 100% which may take longer depending on ambient temperature.
+Additionally, the Toughbook FZ-T1 takes approximately 2.5 hours to charge the battery from 0% to 100%, which may take longer depending on ambient temperature.

 Rugged phones are generally niche devices as they don’t follow the same guidelines as regular smartphones, but the Panasonic Toughbook FZ-T1 even narrows it down to its target audience.
 More specifically, it belongs to a warehouse with industrial workers, and it is highly doubtful that we will ever see an active man running with this mammoth tied to his arm.